Fabulang/stories/en/c2-kings-fountain-pen.md

 "If he hadn't been caught, who would have been the next victim?
 If he is released, *you* could be his next target.

-"Mr. Grey has admitted that he owed a lot of money to a loanshark.
+"Mr. Grey has admitted that he owed a lot of money to a loan shark.
 And so his motive is clear.
-He gave the pen to the loanshark, in exchange for clearing his debt.
+He gave the pen to the loan shark, in exchange for clearing his debt.

 "One of the most valuable artefacts in the country is now being sold on the black market.